soccin/ATAC-seq/README.md

 Single end version which uses both reads from PE-runs.
 Using methods from R.K. for bigWig generation.

+Need to install MACS2 locally in venv.
+See below

 - Post-alignment filtering:

     - Mark Duplicates